January & February

 Bermuda Triple Crown Billfish Championship.
 A trio of deep-sea fishing tournaments, this series of high-octane angling events is comprised of the Bermuda Billfish Blast, the Bermuda Big Game Classic and the Seahorse Anglers Club Billfish Tournament, all of which feature hefty cash purses.
 For more information visit www.bermudatriplecrown.com.

 The Opening of Parliament.
-A traditional ceremony, with a military guard of honor, celebrates the opening of Parliament by His Excellency the governor, as the Queen's personal representative.
+Typically held the first week of November, this traditional ceremony, with a military guard of honor, celebrates the opening of Parliament by His Excellency the governor, as the Queen’s personal representative.
 In anticipation of the entry of the members of Parliament (MPs) at 11am, crowds begin gathering outside the Cabinet Building around 9:30 or 10am.
 Spectators traditionally include lots of schoolchildren being trained in civic protocol, as well as nostalgia buffs out for a whiff of British-style pomp.
-For more information, call tel.
-800/223-6106.
-November 6.

 Remembrance Day.
 Bermudian police, British and U.S. military units, Bermudians, and veterans’ organizations participate in a small parade in remembrance of all who have given their lives in battle.
 November 11.

 World Rugby Classic.
-Former international rugby players, who have recently retired from the international stage, compete with Bermudians at the Bermuda National Sports Club (tel.
-441/295-6574; www.worldrugby.bm).
+Former international rugby players, who have recently retired from the international stage, compete with Bermudians at the Bermuda National Sports Club at this beloved annual event.
+Watch from the grandstands or splurge on a ticket to the Member’s Tent, a VIP area located behind the goal post where all food and wine is included (www.worldrugby.bm; tel.
+441/295-6574).
 Mid-November.

 Christmas Boat Parade.
 Typically held every other year in Hamilton Harbour, this festive parade features dozens of circling boats, all lit up in festive colored lights for the holidays.
 For a great view, grab a table at 1609, a harborside restaurant at the Hamilton Princess Hotel.